 You can rock out all year long with Girls Rock!
 Rhode Island’s Group Lessons!
 Group Lessons are taught by our experienced instructors at our space at 769 Westminster Street in Providence.
 Classes run in the winter, spring and fall.
-We are currently offering group lessons for youth and adults in vocals, guitar, bass, keyboard, and drums for the Fall 2017 session.
-Classes start the first week of October and run for 10 weeks.
-For more information and to register for fall group lessons go to the registration page here.
+We are currently offering group lessons for youth and adults in vocals, guitar, bass, keyboard, drums, and ukulele for the Winter 2019 session.
+Classes start the week of January 20th (Vocals classes start earlier, on January 14th) and run for 10 weeks.
+For more information and to register for winter group lessons go to the registration page here.

 Our Gear Loan program allows campers and volunteers to borrow music gear throughout the year with only a small deposit, providing music access to all.

 Our Youth Drop-In Program is an opportunity for youth ages 11-18 to meet up with other youth, play music together, try new instruments, play games, talk about issues relevant to their lives, work on homework, or create fun activities of their choosing in a supportive setting.
 No experience necessary!
 We have instruments and other music gear available during drop-in hours for participants to use.
-Youth Drop-In hours during Fall 2017 are weekly on Wednesdays starting October 4th, from 3:00-5:00pm.
 There is no fee to attend Youth Drop-In and it is staffed by volunteers who are experienced musicians that are able to provide guidance and support.

 Gender Discussion Group

 Gender Discussion Group is a youth-led discussion group to talk about everything that you don’t get to talk about in school, but wish you did!
 Each week there will be a topic, such as “Beyonce”, “The Election”, or “Feminism”, and together we’ll share what we know, our opinions about it, and how it affects our lives (and if relevant, how we can change it)!
-The group will meet weekly in Fall 2017 on Mondays, starting October 2nd, from 3:00-5:00pm.
 Gender Discussion Group is open to youth ages 14-18 (high school age) and there is no fee to attend.

 Gear Share & Show and Tell

 Gear Share & Show and Tell is your chance to share your cool gear with others and to go behind the scenes of other people’s set-ups to see how they make their magic.
 Bring in an amp/pedal/guitar/keyboard/circuit-bent children’s toy/drum machine/contact mic, etc. and tell people how it works (or learn how it works together!) or just try out GRR!’s gear or that of your brand new buddies.
 What DO all those knobs DO?
 What types of cables do I need to make this doohicky work?
 How did they make that awesome sound?
 Come on by to share your knowledge and learn from others.
 No experience necessary!
-This program is all ages and runs one Sunday per month from 11am-12:30pm.
+This program is all ages.
 Contact us with questions or info about the next date.

 Girls Get Loud